 - At the End of Burned between Stevie Rae and her consort Rephaim.
 Zoey and Kalona's souls return to their bodies, thus keeping the two apart.

-- Beren and Lúthien go through absolute hell for one another.
+- The Silmarillion: Beren and Lúthien go through absolute hell for one another.
 Beren is a mortal Man, and Lúthien is the daughter of the Elven king Thingol and the Maia Melian.
 After eventually losing his father and all his kin fighting Morgoth, Beren wanders into Thingol's kingdom, where he has the gall to fall deeply in love with Lúthien.
 Thingol does not take this well, and sets him an Impossible Task: retrieve a silmaril from Morgoth's crown.
 Along the way, Beren and his companions are captured, tortured, and killed one-by-one by Sauron until Lúthien shows up and humiliates him.
 Together, Beren and Lúthien succeed in recovering one of the gems, but then Beren loses his hand (with the silmaril clutched inside it to the wolf Carcharoth.
 And then Beren dies helping slay the wolf to get it back.
 Then Lúthien dies of grief, and is faced with an eternity of being separated from her love because Men are not allowed to remain in Valinor upon death, while Elves are denied to pass wherever it is the souls of Men go.
 Her grief is so profound that her song of her fate manages to move the otherwise pitiless Mandos, who asks Manwë to intercede on their behalf, and the lovers are sent back to live again together.
 And this is pretty much the only happy story in The Silmarillion.